When to Plant Tulips and Daffodils for the Best Results

 What if my soil is heavy clay?

 Add grit or organic matter for drainage, or grow in raised beds and pots.
 Both bulbs dislike waterlogging.
+If you lose tulips repeatedly, growing them in pots can be the simplest fix.

 Aftercare for Stronger Blooms Next Year